Blog

 As for safety, microneedling is incredibly safe when performed by a qualified professional.
 They follow strict hygiene protocols, using single-use needle cartridges to prevent any risk of cross-contamination.
 Paired with the right aftercare serums to soothe and protect your skin, you can feel confident that you’re in good hands.

-Myth: All Microneedling Devices Are Equal
+Myth: All Microneedling Devices Are Created Equal

 It’s easy to assume that all microneedling devices do the same thing, but there’s a world of difference between them.
 The technology, build quality, and features can vary dramatically, which directly impacts the safety and effectiveness of your treatment.
 A cheap, flimsy device won’t deliver the same results as a high-quality, professional-grade machine.